More than two dozen migrants detained after breaching Tijuana’s U.S.-Mexico border wall

 “As we arrived, we saw a large group of people — about 75 people — jammed up against the fence looking through, a group of about 20 to 30 had snuck through the fence, and a number of them were running down the beach in the distance,” Franklin told the Los Angeles Times.

-Border Patrol agents eventually used an SUV to block the hole in the fence on Thursday.
+Border Patrol agents used an SUV to block the hole in the fence Thursday.

-It is unclear whether the migrants Mr. Franklin witnessed cross on Wednesday were apprehended as well.
+It is not clear whether the migrants Mr. Franklin witnessed on Wednesday were apprehended as well.

 The Washington Times Comment Policy